KxSystems/docs/docs/ml/automl/params.md

 Parameters:
-  aggcols     Aggregation columns for FRESH funcs       Functions to be applied for feature extraction gs          Grid search function and associated no. of folds/percentage hld         Size of holdout set on which the final model is tested saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks
+  aggcols     Aggregation columns for FRESH funcs       Functions to be applied for feature extraction gs          Grid search function and no. of folds/percentage of data in validation set hld         Size of holdout set on which the final model is tested saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks